 Gary Marocchi

-In 1965, Gary and his brother Eric proudly took the field in Azzurri’s first Under-13 side, following in the footsteps of brothers Bruno and Leo, who played in the club’s inaugural Under-14s in 1964.
+In 1965, Gary and his brother Eric proudly took the field in Azzurri’s first Under-13 side, following in the footsteps of older brothers Bruno and Leo, who had played in the club’s inaugural Under-14s the year before.

 Credit: Gary and Debra Marocchi and Marocchi Family

-Marocchi played his part in Azzurri defeating Bayswater United to win the 1973 Night Series final.
-Another Cup winners medal arrived that same year Credit: of a classy three-goal win over Cracovia, and twelve months later he added a Top Four winners medal following a dramatic penalty shoot-out defeat of Ascot.
-Marocchi stepped onto the international arena in early 1975 during a tour of Indonesia with the Australian under-23 side, and that June he made his Australia 'B' debut against South Korea.
+Gary played a key role in Azzurri’s 1973 Night Series final win over Bayswater United.
+The same year, he collected another Cup winner’s medal with a stylish three-goal victory over Cracovia.
+Twelve months later, he added a Top Four winner’s medal after a dramatic penalty shoot-out against Ascot.
+In early 1975, Gary stepped onto the international stage during a tour of Indonesia with the Australian under-23 side, and that June he made his Australia ‘B’ debut against South Korea.

-It was inevitable that Marocchi would wear State team colours, the State with the first of his twenty-two appearance arriving in March 1975 at the Marah Halim Cup, in which West Australia defeating South Korea 2-0 to claim the trophy.
-And he was part of the State team which defended their title twelve months later by against beating South Korea in the final.
-Along the way Marocchi collected First Division championship (1975, 1976) and Top Four winners (1976) medals with Azzurri.
+It was inevitable that Gary would wear State colours.
+The first of his 22 appearances came in March 1975 at the Marah Halim Cup, where Western Australia defeated South Korea 2–0 to claim the trophy.
+He was also part of the team that defended their title the following year, again beating South Korea in the final.

-Gary played for Adelaide City Soccer Club in the Australian Soccer League between 1977 and 1982.
+Gary in action for Adelaide City Soccer Club, where he played in the Australian Soccer League between 1977 and 1982.

 Credit: Gary and Debra Marocchi and Marocchi Family

-In October 1976 Marocchi toured Asia and Europe with the national team.
-It was during that trip that he made his Australia 'A' debut by coming off the bench against Indonesia, which was quickly followed by starting appearances against Singapore, China and Israel.
-Within a few months he'd joined Adelaide City for the inaugural national league season, debuting against Brisbane Lions in April 1977.
+In October 1976, Gary toured Asia and Europe with the national team.
+He made his Australia 'A' debut on that trip, coming off the bench against Indonesia before earning starting appearances against Singapore, China and Israel.
+Within months he had joined Adelaide City for the inaugural National Soccer League season, making his debut against Brisbane Lions in April 1977.

-Marocchi donned the green and gold again in late 1977 against South Korea, Hong Kong and Iran as Australia attempted to qualify for the World Cup in Argentina.
-The pinnacle of his playing days came in June 1978 when the midfielder captained Australia in a friendly series against Greece.
-Later that year he featured in an exhibition match against the touring American Cosmos side that featured the likes of Franz Beckenbaur, Carlos Alberto, Georgio Chinaglia and Dennis Tueart.
+Gary pulled on the green and gold again in late 1977 against South Korea, Hong Kong and Iran as Australia attempted to qualify for the World Cup in Argentina.
+The pinnacle of his playing career came in June 1978 when he captained Australia in a friendly series against Greece.
+Later that year, he lined up in an exhibition match against the touring New York Cosmos side, whose squad included stars such as Franz Beckenbauer, Carlos Alberto, Giorgio Chinaglia and Dennis Tueart.

 Gary Marocchi earned 14 caps playing soccer for Australia between 1975 and 1978 and captained the national team against Greece.